mikzuit/fair-job-offer/README.md

-# The Fair job offer repository ✅
+# The Fair job offer repository :+1:

-This project intend to be an aid for developers, Software Engineers, DevOps mainly but since job offers work the same way this could be applied to any other careers.
+This project intend to be an aid for developers, Software Engineers, DevOps :computer: mainly but since job offers work the same way this could be applied to any other careers.
 As basic reasons to this project creation you should know:

 [I. Why this project was created](#i-why-this-project-was-created)